atoy3731/zkcopy/README.md

 Tool for fast copying ZooKeeper data between different clusters.
 Originally it was developed for copying big volumes of configuration over WAN.

+This will NOT delete old znodes, and WILL copy all ephermal nodes.

 ## Build

 Requires [apache maven 3](https://maven.apache.org/).